-In this article, we will first go over the semantics (the meaning) of these words, and then proceed to the syntax, aka the way these words are used in sentences.
+In this article, we will first go over the semantics (the meaning) of these words.
+Then, we’ll proceed to the syntax: how these words are used in sentences.
 We have other articles about the same topic as well!

 1. Semantics of Words that are Always Plural

 1.1.
 Entities with two mirrored parts

 Plurale tantum words often are things that contain two parts that are mirrored.
 We could “cut” the two apart and end up with two very similar parts.
 The parts form a complete entity while together.

 |housut||pants||two mirrored leg parts|

 |sakset||scissors||the two metal blade parts can be screwed apart|

 |silmälasit||glasses||the frame can be neatly divided into two mirrored parts|

 |kasvot||face||the left and right side of our face are mirrored|

 1.2.
 Entities with multiple parts that form a whole